cshenton/normal-comparison/README.md

 It also easily recovers the distribution parameters in both cases.
-It's a shame that PyMC3 doesn't use tensorflow for the backend, since compatibility with tooling like Keras and Tensorboard is one of the biggest pluses for Edward.
+It's a shame that PyMC3 doesn't use tensorflow for the backend, since compatibility with tooling like Tensorboard would be great.

 ## PyStan